 The appearance of convergency which our population as a whole presents is due to emigration.
 And this emigration is not a mere adventitious and disturbing circumstance.
 It is an integral part-the complement of our general development.
 The more we grow at home upon our mineral resources and manufacturing skill, the greater demands we make for food and raw materials.
 And it is to a great extent our demand which raises wages in our African, Australian, and American settlements to rates that attract our population abroad.
-The gold discoveries Growth and Migrations of our Population.
-195 have added only an accidental and temporary attraction.
+The gold discoveries have added only an accidental and temporary attraction.